Calculate Density

 Examples

-The following are example uses of the Calculate Density tool:
+The following are example use cases for the tool:

 • Bird counts can be used to calculate species densities.
 The densities can be compared to land-cover data to determine which habitats each species prefers.